SohamGovande/pneumonia-detection-with-vision-transformer/README.md

 The Vision Transformer (ViT) architecture is employed to classify chest X-ray images into pneumonia or non-pneumonia cases.
 The model is trained to extract meaningful features from the images and make predictions based on these features.

+> NOTE: TRAIN MODEL WITH YOU OWN DATA.
 ## Getting Started

 Follow the steps below to get started with this project: